-(viii) We allow the use of dogs for retrieving migratory birds.

-(ix) We allow goose, duck, merganser, and coot hunting beginning 1⁄2 hour before legal sunrise until 12 p.m. (noon).

-(x) We do not open for early teal season.

-(xi) We limit waterfowl hunters to 25 shotshells per person in the field.

-- (2) Upland game hunting.
-We allow hunting of squirrel, rabbit, quail, raccoon, opossum, covote, beaver, bobcat, and nutria on designated areas of the refuge subject to the following conditions: - (i) The conditions set forth at paragraphs (h)(1)(i) through (vi) of this section apply. - (ii) We allow only shotguns and .22 and .17 caliber rimfire rifles for small game hunting.

-(iii) We allow the use of dogs for hunting squirrel and for the February rabbit hunt.

-(3) Big game hunting.
-We allow hunting of white-tailed deer and feral hog on designated areas of the refuge subject to the following conditions:
+- (vii) Hunters must remove all decoys, blind material, and harvested waterfowl from the area no later than 1 p.m. each day (see §27.93 of this chapter). - (viii) We allow the use of dogs for retrieving migratory birds. - (ix) We allow goose, duck, merganser, and coot hunting beginning 1⁄2 hour before legal sunrise until 12 p.m. (noon). - (x) Beginning December 15 through March 1, we prohibit all entry into the Lower Twist and Carter Ponds area. - (xi) During the State waterfowl season (except early teal season), waterfowl hunting in Unit 1 will be on Mondays, Tuesdays, and Wednesdays.
+Waterfowl hunting in Unit 2 will be on Fridays, Saturdays, and Sundays (see refuge brochure for details). - (xii) We limit waterfowl hunters to 25 shotshells per person in the field. - (2) Upland game hunting.
+We allow hunting of squirrel, rabbit, quail, raccoon, opossum, coyote, beaver, bobcat, and nutria on designated areas of the refuge subject to the following conditions: - (i) The conditions set forth at paragraphs (i)(1)(i) through (vi) and (x) of this section apply. - (ii) We allow only shotguns and .22 and .17 caliber rimfire rifles for small game hunting. - (iii) We allow the use of dogs for hunting squirrel and raccoon, and for the February rabbit hunt. - (3) Big game hunting.
+We allow hunting of white-tailed deer, turkey, and feral hog on designated areas of the refuge subject to the following conditions:

-(i) The conditions set forth at paragraphs (h)(1)(i) through (vi) of this section apply.

-(ii) We prohibit organized drives.
-We define a "drive" as an organized or planned effort to pursue, drive, chase, or otherwise frighten or cause game to move in the direction of any person(s) who is part of the organized or planned hunt and known to be waiting for the

-(iii) Hunting or shooting within or adjacent to open fields or tree plantations less than 5 feet (1.5 m) in height must be from a stand a minimum of 10 feet (3 m) above the ground.

-(iv) The refuge brochure provides deer check station dates, locations, and
+- (i) The conditions set forth at paragraphs (i)(1)(i) through (vi) and (x) of this section apply. - (ii) We prohibit organized drives.
+We define a "drive" as an organized or planned effort to pursue, drive, chase, or otherwise frighten or cause game to move in the direction of any person(s) who is part of the organized or planned hunt and known to be waiting for the game. - (iii) Hunting or shooting within or adjacent to open fields or tree plantations less than 5 feet (1.5 m) in height must be from a stand a minimum of 10 feet (3 m) above the ground. - (iv) The refuge brochure provides deer check station dates, locations, and requirements.

-- requirements.
 Prior to leaving the refuge, you must check all harvested deer at the nearest self-service check station following the posted instructions. - (v) Hunters may possess and hunt from only one stand or blind.
-Hunters may place a deer stand or blind 48 hours prior to a hunt and must remove it within 48 hours after each designated hunt (see § 27.93 of this chapter), with the exception of closed areas where special regulations apply.

-(vi) During designated muzzleloader hunts, we allow archery equipment and muzzleloaders loaded with a single ball; we prohibit breech-loading firearms of
+Hunters may place a deer stand or blind 48 hours prior to a hunt and must remove it within 48 hours after each designated hunt (see §27.93 of this chapter), with the exception of closed areas where special regulations apply. - (vi) During designated muzzleloader hunts, we allow archery equipment and muzzleloaders loaded with a single ball; we prohibit breech-loading firearms of any type. - (vii) We allow only shotguns with approved nontoxic shot (see §32.2(k)) and archery equipment for turkey hunting. - (viii) Limited draw hunts require a Limited Hunt Permit (electronic form) assigned by random computer drawing.
+At the end of the hunt, you must return the permit with information concerning that hunt to the refuge.
+Failure to return this permit will disqualify the hunter for any limited hunts the next year.